Myanmar's reformist law used to stifle dissent

 “What about the other people, who are attacking (opposition leader) Daw Aung San Suu Kyi, sharing hate speech, attacking Muslims online?” she said.

-The telecommunications law was a key piece of legislation in President Thein Sein’s push to modernise Myanmar’s outdated telecoms sector, which had been monopolised by state-owned Myanma Posts and Telecommunications (MPT) under the junta.
+The telecommunications law was a key piece of legislation in President Thein Sein’s push to modernize Myanmar’s outdated telecoms sector, which had been monopolized by state-owned Myanma Posts and Telecommunications (MPT) under the junta.

 Mobile penetration and internet use have since soared, and Facebook is wildly popular.